-The Grand Canal , 1.6km long and 62m wide, is oriented to reflect the setting sun.
-It is traversed by the 1km-long Petit Canal, creating a cross-shaped body of water with a perimeter of more than 5.5km.
+Oriented to reflect the sunset, the Grand Canal , 1.6km long and 62m wide, is traversed by the 1km-long Petit Canal, creating a cross-shaped body of water with a perimeter of more than 5.5km.

-The Orangerie , built under the Parterre du Midi (Southern Flowerbed) on the southwestern side of the palace, shelters tropical plants in winter.
+On the southwestern side of the palace, the Orangerie , built under the Parterre du Midi (Southern Flowerbed), shelters tropical plants in winter.

 The gardens’ largest fountains include the 17th-century Bassin de Neptune , a dazzling mirage of 99 spouting gushers 300m north of the palace, whose straight side abuts a small pond graced by a winged dragon (Grille du Dragon).
 On the same days as the Grandes Eaux Musicales fountain displays, the Bassin de Neptune flows for 10 minutes.